Witnessing to Jehovah's Witnesses – what is the key?

 With all these unbiblical beliefs, where does one begin to witness to a Jehovah’s Witness?
 There is only one place to begin—with the person of Christ Jesus, whose deity is the foundation of Christianity.
 Jehovah’s Witnesses are unable to grasp the significance of Jesus’ death and why they must be born again in order to have their sins forgiven.
 Before they can put all their trust in the finished work of Christ Jesus, they have to understand they are not saved, which means they are presently lost in their sin.
 No Witness has the assurance of salvation, which is the gift of the Holy Spirit to those who belong to the Father through Christ (Romans 8:16).
 The full deity of Jesus Christ can only be revealed to them by the Holy Spirit, whom they relegate to commodity status, like electricity.
 To the Witnesses, the Holy Spirit is a “thing,” not a Person.

 Witnessing to the Witnesses must be done in Christian love and with compassion.
 Remember, they have been deceived and believe a false gospel, yet many have a genuine love for God and are utterly sincere in their beliefs.
 Do not be afraid of them (1 John 4:17–19), but let them know how much you care about their eternal salvation.
 Share your Christian testimony with them.
 Talk to them, discuss spiritual matters with them, but do not allow them to conduct what they describe as a Bible study, which is actually a study of their literature.
 Be aware they will not read any non-Watchtower literature or attend a church service.
-They say they will only accept what the Bible says, but their New World Translation has been drastically altered to reflect their theology, and every reference in the New Testament to the deity of Christ Jesus has been removed.
+They say they will only accept what the Bible says, but their New World Translation has been altered to reflect their theology, and many verses in the New Testament that point to the full deity of Christ Jesus have been changed to support their view that only partial deity can be ascribed to Him.
 It always comes as a surprise to them to meet people who love the Lord, display the fruit of the Spirit, and use the Bible as the basis for their faith (Hebrews 4:12).
 Speak the truth in love (Ephesians 4:15).
 Direct all your conversation to the person of Christ and the need to put total faith in what He has done.
 Do not allow them to lead you down the path they wish you to take, namely, considering how you can survive Armageddon to live on a paradise earth.
 This is not the gospel.
 Above all else, pray for them.

 Recommended Resource: Jehovah's Witnesses Answered Verse-by-Verse by David Reed